vn-language/vn-language.github.io/content/index.md

 ---
 title: Vanadium
 layout: index.html
-vanadium_desc: "Vanadium is a lightweight high-level systems language designed for clarity, safety, and reliability."
+vanadium_desc: "Vanadium is a lightweight high-level systems language designed for clarity, safety, and reliability.
+Designed to replace the pain C++ is."
 ---
 Vanadium is a robust systems-level programming language built with expressiveness, safety and strictness in mind.
 It combines systems-level features, like manual memory management or bit-sized integers, with high-level features, like lambdas or a file-based module system.